North Carolina Court Records

 Raleigh, NC 27699–4201

-For county inmate records, contact the local county sheriff’s office with a formal request.
+Phone requests are available by dialing (919) 716–3200.
+Record seekers can also contact the local county sheriff’s office with a formal request for county inmate records.
 Persons may also visit the sheriff’s office to make a request in person.

 - The name of the person involved in the record, unless said person is a juvenile